-b) Send less frequently to them;
+send less frequently to inactive contacts;

 If you get nothing from such contacts after the re-engagement campaign, it is time to remove those email addresses from your contact list.

 💡Tip!
 You can use our pre-made automation templates that include reactivation workflows for your sunset strategy.

 As a marketer or a salesperson, we know you work hard to generate leads.
 Deleting or opting out of hard-earned contacts may seem illogical, especially when there are many excuses like "What if they open the next email they receive?" or "What if my boss/manager asks why our send volume is going down?".
 However, regularly removing no longer engaged contacts from your database can improve your email deliverability.
 As much as you want to keep those contacts, as it seems like they may click or open your mail someday, those inactive contacts are probably harming your delivery more than providing the opportunity.

 Start with the basics: